Detection of Kardar-Parisi-Zhang hydrodynamics in a quantum Heisenberg spin-$1/2$ chain

-The presence of ballistic spin dynamics in integrable systems is theoretically established by showing that spin currents $\hat{j}_\mathrm{s}$ are dissipationless, resulting in a perfect spin conductor with no resistance (or equivalently an infinite spin dc conductivity).
-Quantitatively, this can be achieved by looking at the long-time asymptote of the spin current-current correlation $\lim_{t\to\infty}\left\langle\hat{j}_\mathrm{s}(t)\hat{j}_\mathrm{s}(0)\right\rangle$, where saturation to a nonzero value signals dissipationless spin transport and a nonzero Drude weight.
+The presence of ballistic spin dynamics in integrable systems is theoretically established by showing that at least part of the spin current $\hat{j}_\mathrm{s}$ in an initial state persists to infinite time, resulting in an infinite spin dc conductivity.
+Quantitatively, this can be achieved by looking at the long-time asymptote of the spin current-current correlation $\lim_{t\to\infty}\left\langle\hat{j}_\mathrm{s}(t)\hat{j}_\mathrm{s}(0)\right\rangle$, where saturation to a nonzero value signals ballistic spin transport and a nonzero Drude weight.
 Although challenging for many-body quantum systems, the Drude weight can be accessed numerically~\cite{karrasch2012} and a lower bound can often be obtained analytically~\cite{zotos1997,prosen2011}.
 Diffusive behavior, one of the other universal regimes, is typically recovered for systems with zero Drude weight, which implies eventual relaxation of spin currents and finite transport coefficients.
-Unexpectedly, an intermediate scenario was recently unveiled~\cite{ljubotina2019,denardis2019}: a zero Drude weight but a slowly decaying (typically algebraically with time) spin current-current correlation, giving rise to superdiffusive dynamics with $z=3/2$.
+Unexpectedly, an intermediate scenario was recently unveiled~\cite{ilievski2018,ljubotina2019,gopalakrishnan2019,denardis2019}: a zero Drude weight but a slowly decaying (typically algebraically with time) spin current-current correlation, giving rise to superdiffusive dynamics with $z=3/2$.
 The intermediate scenario was found numerically~\cite{ljubotina2019} by calculation of the full scaling function to belong to the Kardar-Parisi-Zhang (KPZ) universality class in 1+1 dimension, reproduced in the Supplementary Material; a theoretical scenario for how KPZ dynamics emerges in the Heisenberg chain has been proposed~\cite{Bulchandani2020}.

 This universality class originates from the classical non-linear stochastic partial differential equation of the same name~\cite{kardar1986}, initially introduced to describe the evolution in time of the profile of a growing interface.
 Generally speaking, a system is considered to be in the KPZ universality class if its long-time dynamics shows the same scaling laws as appear in the KPZ equation itself.
 Besides interface growth~\cite{takeuchi2010}, such scaling has been found in disordered conductors~\cite{somoza2007}, quantum fluids~\cite{kulkarni2015}, quantum circuits~\cite{nahum2017}, traffic flow~\cite{degier2019}, and was recently predicted also to appear in the high-temperature dynamics of some one-dimensional integrable quantum magnets~\cite{ljubotina2019,denardis2019,dupont2020,denardis2020}, although its exact microscopic origin is still under active research in this case.